Satyadarshin/RocketScienceAborted/README.md

 Note that the project's principle purpose is skill development: overall user satisfaction is a secondary (although not unimportant) outcome.

+This is not a production-oriented project.
 Be aware that I've consciously used techniques that may not work, or work as expected, in older browsers, especially Internet Explorer.
-This isn't a production-oriented project,